cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 If you miss a step in the upgrade process and something goes wrong, it's possible that the tables will get re-enabled before the coprocessors are upgraded.
-This could cause the regionservers to abort and may make it very difficult to get the cluster back to a stable state where the tables can be disabled again and complete the process.
+This could cause the regionservers to abort and may make it very difficult to get the cluster back to a stable state where the tables can be disabled again and complete the upgrade process.

 .. highlight:: xml